RakeshRamagiri13/Swiggy-Sales-Analysis-2024-25/README.md

 ## Project insight

--Total Sales Reached ₹53.01M, driven largely by strong customer engagement with 5.59M+ ratings and 197K+ total orders.
+•	Total Sales Reached ₹53.01M, driven largely by strong customer engagement with 5.59M+ ratings and 197K+ total orders.

--Bengaluru recorded the highest city-wise sales, followed by Lucknow, Hyderabad, Mumbai, and New Delhi.
+•	Bengaluru recorded the highest city-wise sales, followed by Lucknow, Hyderabad, Mumbai, and New Delhi.

--Monthly sales show consistent growth, with a noticeable rise from February to July, reflecting improving customer demand.
+•	Monthly sales show consistent growth, with a noticeable rise from February to July, reflecting improving customer demand.

--Food category performance shows Non-Veg dominating with 65% of total sales, while Veg contributes the remaining 35%.
+•	Food category performance shows Non-Veg dominating with 65% of total sales, while Veg contributes the remaining 35%.

--Daily and weekly trends reveal Friday and Saturday as peak-performing days, indicating higher weekend ordering behavior.
+•	Daily and weekly trends reveal Friday and Saturday as peak-performing days, indicating higher weekend ordering behavior.

 ## Final Conclusion
--The Swiggy sales dashboard shows steady business growth, strong customer engagement, and high weekend demand.
+The Swiggy sales dashboard shows steady business growth, strong customer engagement, and high weekend demand.
 Major cities like Bengaluru lead the revenue, with Non-Veg items contributing the most to total sales.
 Overall, the data highlights a healthy and expanding food delivery performance throughout the year.